MadStu/connect-4-plus/README.md

 - __Input Validation__

-  - Any input from the user is validated, asking if they wany to play hard mode, play again or from the column number they enter.
+  - Any input from the user is validated, asking if they want to play hard mode, play again or from the column number they enter.

 ![Input Validation](https://github.com/MadStu/connect-4/raw/main/assets/images/input-validation.png)

 - __Coloured Winning Discs__

-  - Any input from the user is validated, asking if they wany to play hard mode, play again or from the column number they enter.
+  - When either the user or computer player wins, the winning discs are highlighted red to show the line of connect 4.

 ![Coloured Winning Discs](https://github.com/MadStu/connect-4/raw/main/assets/images/coloured-winning-discs.png)

 ### Features Left to Implement

-- Another feature idea
+- Implement a points system based on number of turns
+- Add a high score board
+- Add AI that learns and predicts the players next move based on their previous pattern of moves

 ## Testing

 I've tested the code continuously as I've developed it, making sure all functionality works as it should and fix any typos or coding errors as and when they happen.